 They are born between 1980 and 2000 and the largest demographic.
 92 million of them.
-42% visit an upscale Restaurant once a month, Text messaging 44%, Social media 38% and Instant Messaging 38%, with blogging coming in at 16%.
+42% of them visit an upscale Restaurant once a month, text messaging 44%, social media 38%, and instant Messaging 38%, with blogging coming in at 16%.

 Give your host staff access to an instant messaging app at the front desk for reservations – an app like Whatsapp.
 Millennials can contact the restaurant for wait times.